lsst-sqre/gafaelfawr/docs/kubernetes.rst

 GitHub
 ------

-If you will be using GitHub as the authentication provider, you will need to create a GitHub OAuth app for JWT Authorizer and obtain a client ID and secret.
+If you will be using GitHub as the authentication provider, you will need to create a GitHub OAuth app for Gafaelfawr and obtain a client ID and secret.
 To get these values, go to Settings > Developer Settings for either a GitHub user or an organization, go into OAuth Apps, and create a new application.
-The callback URL should be the ``/login`` route under the hostname you will use for your JWT Authorizer deployment.
+The callback URL should be the ``/login`` route under the hostname you will use for your Gafaelfawr deployment.

 CILogon
 -------